-E - BREED IN-HAND WORKOUT
+L-BREED IN-HAND WORKOUT

 - 1. All horses are required to work out.
-Workouts must be posted on the day and/or included with the list of classes sent to the owners/exhibitors.
+Workout must be posted on the day and/or included with the list of classes sent to the owners/exhibitors.
 No workout is required for Best Presented and Head classes. - 2.
-Horses are judged from the time they enter the ring. - 3.
+Horses judged from the time it enters the ring. - 3.
 The next exhibit is not to enter the arena until acknowledged by the Judge(s). - 4.
 The Ring Steward is to line horses head to tail. - 5.
-Once all horses that are in the class have entered the arena and are lined up on the rail the Judge will walk the line and may be shown (on request) the horses' teeth (including foals).
-The Judge(s) may check senior stallions (4 years and over) for the visible presence of two testicles.
+Once all horses are in the class have entered the arena and are lined up on the rail the Judge walk the line and are shown (on request) the horses teeth (including foals).
+The NZGCA: Breed standard and show rules.
+July 2019.

+Judge(s) may check senior stallions (4 years and over) for the visible presence of two testicles.
 At no time must the judge touch horses mouths.